oracle/python-oracledb/doc/src/api_manual/dbobject_type.rst

 .. attribute:: DbObjectType.element_type

-    This read-only attribute returns the type of elements found in collections of this type, if :attr:`~DbObjectType.iscollection` is True; otherwise, it returns None.
+    This read-only attribute returns the type of elements found in collections of this type, if :attr:`~DbObjectType.iscollection` is *True*; otherwise, it returns *None*.
 If the collection contains objects, this will be another object type; otherwise, it will be one of the :ref:`database type constants <dbtypes>`.